Ambassador Charles Shapiro

 World Affairs Council of Atlanta

 At the United States Department of State, Shapiro held numerous senior positions including Ambassador to Venezuela and Principal Deputy Assistant Secretary for the Western Hemisphere.
-Shapiro’s other foreign postings include Chile, El Salvador, Trinidad and Tobago, and Denmark, in addition to a variety of Washington assignments including Coordinator for Cuban Affairs.
+Shapiro’s other foreign postings include Chile, El Salvador, Trinidad and Tobago and Denmark, in addition to a variety of Washington assignments including Coordinator for Cuban Affairs.

-After retiring from the Foreign Service in 2011, Shapiro became the president of the Institute of the Americas, a think tank at the University of California San Diego, and will be leaving this position to take up his appointment at the council in September.
+From 2011-2013 Shapiro was the president of the Institute of the Americas, a think tank at the University of California San Diego.
+There he led two policy trips to Cuba.

-Ambassador Shapiro is an experienced practitioner in international trade and investment.
-He helped educate and inform U.S. audiences about the potential benefits of free trade agreements with Central America, Peru, Panama, Colombia, and South Korea.
-Shapiro is a hands-on facilitator to help businesses in the United States, Latin America, Canada, and the Caribbean find common opportunities.
-He is convinced that the three nations of North America must recognize that there is one North American economy and that we must reduce impediments to our cross border supply chains.
+At State Department, Shapiro educated and informed U.S. audiences about the potential benefits of free trade agreements with Central America, Peru, Panama, Colombia and South Korea.
+He is convinced that the three nations of North America must recognize that there is one North American economy and that we must reduce impediments to cross border supply chains.

-Ambassador Shapiro is a leading advocate for financial inclusion in the Americas.
-As advisor to Secretary of State Hilary Clinton, Shapiro led an inter-agency group working to encourage countries to reform banking laws so that developing country entrepreneurs could use moveable assets as collateral to obtain commercial loans.
-He has worked with governments, businesses, and development agencies to increase access to credit for marginalized groups, foster entrepreneurship and small business growth, and encourage job creation to reduce poverty and stable democracies.
+Shapiro has worked with governments, businesses, and development agencies to increase access to credit for marginalized groups, foster entrepreneurship and small business growth, and encourage job creation to reduce poverty and strengthen stable democracies.

 - M.Ed., Georgia State University